lino-framework/book/docs/dev/env.rst

 might not want to have all your projects under a single top-level directory.
 We suggest the following naming conventions.

-.. xfile:: ~/repositories

-    The :file:`~/lino/repositories` directory is your collection of code repositories of projects for which you cloned a copy.
-We created this directory already in :ref:`lino.dev.install`.

 .. xfile:: ~/projects